alexchung1233/Climbing-Journal/README.md

 https://myclimbingjournal.xyz

+A training journal for climbers - boulderers, trad climbers, and sport climbers alike.
+Track your daily session and your top climb.
+Currently in active development.

 Project implemented in order to practice React, Babel, Webpack, and JS.
 Backend using Express and NodeJS with MonogoDb.
 Frontend using React, Reactstrap, Webpack, Babel